Table of Contents

 What if I want to take more that 17 credits next semester?

 If you earned a 2.6 GPA in your last semester you can take 18 credits by stopping by the Registrar’s Office.
-Otherwise you need an excess credit form signed by your advisor and your academic dean.
-You get the Dean’s signature at the Academic Services Center.
+Otherwise you need to fill out an excess credit form.
+The form will not be approved until your most recent semester GPA posts.